Dhia609/Calculator/README.md

 - A dark, minimal calculator body with realistic buttons.
 - Digital-style display.
 - Layout that stays centered and neat on any screen size
-- Clean typography and subtle lighting for that "physical calculator" vibe